Master Keyword List

 Groups

-groups narrowed down to CORE subject Click on the down-pointing arrow to open "Groups."
-This tool automatically groups keywords that share words in common.
+Click on the down-pointing arrow to open "Groups."
+This tool automatically groups keywords that share a word in common.

 Most "groups" will be single words, with a few 2-word groups (e.g., "calling card," "car rental").
 Each group name does not contain the Site Concept Keyword.